 After the acid test—verification by the auditors—she set to work applying industry-specific GAAP literature to more than 300 deals closed in the four years since the company’s launch.

-The guru developed and implemented best-practice processes, such as an easy-to-use rev rec model and a template for documenting future arrangements to ensure consistency and reduce the risk of accounting mistakes.
+The consultant developed and implemented best-practice processes, such as an easy-to-use rev rec model and a template for documenting future arrangements to ensure consistency and reduce the risk of accounting mistakes.

 With a revenue recognition model that accurately reflects the company’s performance, the client sailed through the first audit and is in great shape for future growth.